elainewlin/nutrition/readme.txt

 == Description ==

 This plugin allows you to add nutrition label to a post.
 Just click on the pear, and copy/paste the unformatted nutritional information from Calorie Count or Google.

+See http://foodparsed.com/easy-nutrition-label-plug-in/ for step by step instructions.

 == Installation ==